Quick Answer

 You can also increase your internet speed with your provider to accommodate more active devices.
 Keep in mind that the actual speed you experience depends not just on your plan, but also on router placement and Wi-Fi interference.
 For critical connections like gaming, remote work, or video conferencing, use Ethernet connections for stability and faster speeds.

 And if your Wi-Fi signal struggles to cover your entire space, consider a mesh network.
 Mesh systems use multiple nodes to spread your signal evenly throughout your home or office, eliminating dead zones and reducing congestion on any single access point.
+If your router cannot keep up with growing device demand, wireless access point solutions can help spread coverage and reduce network overload.

 4. Plan for Future Growth